ajlab-gh/amibuilder/README.md

 # Custom Image Builder

-This tool allows you to build custom images for deployment using Terraform and AWS.
+This tool allows you to build custom AMI's in AWS using Terraform.
 Follow the steps below to get started.

 ---